Lantern76/Network-Analysis-Lab/README.md

 # Network-Analysis-Lab
 This will be a lab focusing on analyzing network traffic on both Windows and Linux systems.
 The lab will be split up into 4 parts for convenience.

-# As a disclaimer, it is highly recomended that this and any other labs, be conducted on a Virtual Machine(both Windows and Linux based) with known good backups as we will be stopping certain startup tasks and utilizing the command prompt!
+# As a disclaimer, it is highly recomended that this and any other labs, be conducted on a Virtual Machine(both Windows and Linux based) with known good backups!

 # Network-Traffic-Analysis-Lab